-Director of Chatham House, one of the world’s leading foreign affairs think tanks
+- Chief Executive and Director of Chatham House (2007-2022), one of the world’s leading foreign affairs think tanks.

-Robin Niblett CMG became the Director of Chatham House (the Royal Institute of International Affairs) in January 2007.
-Before joining Chatham House, from 2001 to 2006, Dr. Niblett was the Executive Vice President and Chief Operating Officer of Washington based Center for Strategic & International Studies (CSIS).
-During his last two years at CSIS, he also served as Director of the CSIS Europe Program and its Initiative for a Renewed Transatlantic Partnership.
+Previously, Robin was the Executive Vice-President and Chief Operating Officer of the Washington-based Center for Strategic and International Studies (CSIS).
+During his final two years at CSIS, he also served as Director of the CSIS Europe Programme and its Initiative for a Renewed Transatlantic Partnership.